charles-maheu/Argyll---developement/Software/ReadMe.md

 All Input must be write between start markers and end markers: ```<function> <drawer> <open>```

+Before Opening the Drawer, make sure that the ReerSwitch is activated (It means that the drawer is completely closed and a magnet is on the Reerswitch)

 #### To see how to setup the OpenCR or Arduino cards go to the wiki p.XXX

 ## Functions